 - Preoccupation with an abuser

 In addition, many people with C-PTSD will engage in compulsive behaviors — such as substance abuse, self-harm, disordered eating, or love, sex, and porn addiction — as a way to cope.
 They also may become “people-pleasers” as a way to avoid unpleasant situations or may be prone to lashing out at minor criticisms.
 Sometimes these behaviors and symptoms will reduce over time as the person begins to separate themselves from their childhood experiences, but often they can become chronic without professional help.
-It is important for the friends and family of people with C-PTSD to recognize that their loved ones are not partaking in these behaviors voluntarily but rather as a way to attempt to gain some control over their all-consuming emotions.
+It is important for the friends and family of people with C-PTSD to recognize that their loved ones are not partaking in these behaviors voluntarily but rather as a way to attempt to gain some control over their overwhelming emotions.

 Treatment for C-PTSD